 Elba Liquefaction Company, L.L.C.
 (ELC) and Southern LNG Company, L.L.C.
-(SLNG) are proposing a two-phased project to be called the Elba Liquefaction Project, which will add liquefaction and export capability to SLNG’s existing liquefied natural gas (LNG) terminal located at Elba Island in Chatham County, Georgia (Elba Terminal).
-The name of this proposed project is the Elba Liquefaction Project.
+(SLNG) are constructing a two-phased project called the Elba Liquefaction Project, which will add liquefaction and export capability to SLNG’s existing liquefied natural gas (LNG) terminal located at Elba Island in Chatham County, Georgia (Elba Terminal).
+Construction began on November 1, 2016 on the approximately $2 billion project.

 ELC is a Delaware limited liability company formed by Southern Liquefaction Company, LLC, a Delaware limited liability company, and a unit of Kinder Morgan.

 In 2012, the project received authorization from the Department of Energy to export to Free Trade Agreement (FTA) countries.
-An application to export to non-FTA countries is pending.
+An application to export to non-FTA countries was approved on December 16, 2016.
 Under full development, the Elba Liquefaction Project is expected to have a total capacity of approximately 2.5 million tonnes per year of LNG for export, which is equivalent to approximately 350,000 Mcf per day of natural gas.

 Project Technology - MMLSMoveable Modular Liquefaction System (MMLS)

 - Innovative and flexible small-scale liquefaction plant, that cools natural gas to the point that it becomes a liquid-commonly known as liquefied natural gas or LNG.